xuehai-zhou/Vasrizo/README.md

 ## Notes

 - `v2.0.0` is focused on interactive root CT cleanup and inspection.
-- The repository should contain only the current app code, not nested historical `V12/V13/...` folders.
 - For very large CT volumes, increasing display downsampling can make the viewer much smoother.